CurlyWurly-1/Jetson_nano_2GB_Setup_tips/README.md

        - /mnt/4GB.swap swap swap defaults 0 0

 4) REBOOT !!

 5) ENROL IN COURSE HERE !!!
    - https://courses.nvidia.com/courses/course-v1:DLI+S-RX-02+V2/courseware/b2e02e999d9247eb8e33e893ca052206/63a4dee75f2e4624afbc33bce7811a9b/

-5) INSTALL THE COURSE JUPYTER NOTEBOOK
+5) INSTALL THE COURSE JUPYTER NOTEBOOK.
-Install the Jupyter notebook with the following commands (it takes quite a bit of time to install) .
-When it finishes, check what the IP address of the nano is and you can access the jupyter notebook at <NANOIP):8888 - use "dlinano" as the password
+   - In a terminal window, execute the following commands (it takes quite a bit of time to install).
+When it finishes, check what the IP address of the nano is <Nano_ip> and you can access the jupyter notebook with a web browser using a url of <NANO_IP):8888  (use "dlinano" as the password)
-   - In a terminal window, execute the following commands:
      - mkdir -p ~/nvdli-data
      - echo "sudo docker run --runtime nvidia -it --rm --network host --volume ~/nvdli-data:/nvdli-nano/data --device /dev/video0  nvcr.io/nvidia/dli/dli-nano-ai:v2.0.2-r32.7.1" > docker_dli_run.sh
      - chmod +x docker_dli_run.sh